Cordero080/nexus-geom-lab/README.md

 ## Overview

 Nexus-Geom 3D is a full-stack MERN application that transforms complex 4D mathematical concepts into an interactive, gamified 3D experience.
-Built through **287+ solo commits**, the project combines Three.js, React, and a custom geometry engine to let users explore, manipulate, and save hyperdimensional shapes while progressively unlocking animated characters.
+The project is experimental and combines Three.js, React, and a custom geometry engine to let users explore, manipulate, and save hyperdimensional shapes while progressively unlocking animated characters.

 **The Vision**: With a background in art and motion graphics, I wanted to build a tool that makes compound polytopes and 4D structures intuitive through interaction.
 I designed the spatial logic, user flow, UI aesthetic, and overall architecture, and used AI tools to assist with heavy mathematical implementation and complex Three.js scaffolding.